 Language & Disability Services

-NYU Langone provides interpretation and translation services for patients who prefer to communicate in a language other than English.
+NYU Langone provides interpretation and translation services for patients and their family members who prefer to communicate in a language other than English.
 Resources are also provided to people with disabilities to help you communicate with your care team.

-Interpretation and translation assistance, both orally and in writing, are available to patients at NYU Langone.
+We offer interpretation and translation assistance, both orally and in writing.

 Certified Medical Interpreters